Last updated: May 26, 2026

 The South Pittsburg rivalry

 MCHS's rivalry with South Pittsburg High School began in 1924, the year SPHS was founded.
-South Pittsburg won the first game 27–0, and the two schools played twice in each of 1924 and 1925.
+South Pittsburg won the first game 27 to 0, and the two schools played twice in each of 1924 and 1925.
 The series became the second-oldest continuous high-school football rivalry in Tennessee, trailing only Harriman vs. Rockwood, which began in 1921.
 The eight-mile distance between the two communities inspired the book Eight Hateful Miles.
-The annual game ended in 2021.
+The annual game ended in 2021 after 97 seasons, with South Pittsburg leading the all-time series and Marion County holding the longer recent winning streaks.
+The full series history is collected on the MCHS vs. SPHS rivalry page.

 Feeders